 How to Achieve Remission in Psoriatic Arthritis

-Learn how to get psoriatic arthritis under control and keep it that way
+Learn how to work with your doctor to treat your psoriatic arthritis with medication to get it under control and keep it that way.

 Psoriatic arthritis is a form of inflammatory arthritis that affects both skin and joints.
-It is treated with disease-modifying antirheumatic drugs (DMARDs) and biologic drugs.
-In some cases, these drugs can lead to a near disappearance of symptoms, prompting patients to wonder if they still need their medication.
+It is treated with conventional disease-modifying antirheumatic drugs (DMARDs) and biologics.
+In some cases, these medications can lead to a near disappearance of symptoms, prompting patients to wonder if they still need to take them.
 But remission does not equal cure.

 How Can I Reach Remission?

 One of the best ways to help achieve low disease activity is through close collaboration with your rheumatologist.
 After the initial period they will re-evaluate your symptoms, examine your laboratory findings and then adjust the medication as needed.
 If you’re not responding adequately, your doctor may change or increase the dose of your medication.

 “In T2T, doctors may see patients every 4 weeks with a very clear guideline about how to escalate treatment and change therapy if the patient has not yet reached minimal disease activity.
 In a ‘usual treatment’ protocol, patients are seen less often, maybe every 12 weeks, and the change in treatment happens based on the preference of the patient and physician at that time.
 This leads to a slower escalation of therapy compared to T2T strategy, and thus potentially slower achievement of low disease activity, ” says Soumya Reddy, MD, assistant professor of medicine at New York University Langone Medical Center and co-director of its Psoriasis and Psoriatic Arthritis Center.

 Can I Stop My PsA Medication When I Feel Better?